Jan271001/Project2_Continuous_Control/README.md

 #### Option 2

 Environment 2: Twenty agents.
 The average score over all 20 agents has to be +30 over 100 consecutive episodes.

+In this repository an solution for option 2 of the environment is published.

+## Getting started

+Before running the code in the jupyter-notebook make sure to install the necessary libraries.
+If you'd like to install them on your own machine please follow the instructions below.
+These instructions imply that your machine already satisfy conditions to run all, not explicitly for this project necessary, requirements like for example jupyter notebooks or python3-code.

+To use this repositotry on your own machine please set up a python-environment.
+In order to do so please follow the instructions in this repository: https://github.com/udacity/deep-reinforcement-learning#dependencies.

+## Use the Code

+In order to use the code in this repository make sure your machine satisfy  all requirements in the "Getting started"- paragraph above.
+Now you are free to clone this repository and use it on your own computer(!No GPU-support needed!).
+After cloning, you have to open a terminal and navigate to the folder representing the repository these folder should be placed in your python-environment.
+Please open a jupyter notebook using the *jupyter notebook* command.
+The Notebook will open in your browser.
+Thereafter you have to open the *Continuous_Control_Training.ipynd*-file and restart the kernel by clicking on the "restart"-button.
+A dialogue will open, please click on the "restart and run all cells"-button.
+Finally the agents train. if you like to whach them while training please change the  If you prefer watching an already trained agent, please open the *Navigation_Trained_Agent_Test.ipynd*-file.

+**For additional information please read the "Report.md"-file**